dloewenstein/dillacs-study/README.md

 (If you are on a windows machine please change the `source=$(pwd)` to `source=C:\\path_to_the_extracted_zip_file` where you provide the full pathway to the extracted archive.)

-The resulting manuscript file can then be found in: `./analysis/paper/_book/Loewenstein-et-al.---Diagnostic-performance-of-left-ventricular-mechanical-dyssynchrony-indices-using-CMR-feature-tracking.docx`
+The resulting manuscript file can then be found in the `./analysis/paper/_book/` folder.

 CMR files are analyzed in [Segment](https://medviso.com/) (v3.0, Medviso&reg;,
 Lund, Sweden) which is freely available for download to view the CMR images.